markhedleyjones/container-magic/README.md

 The `<image>` can be any Docker Hub image like `python:3.11`, `ubuntu:22.04`, `pytorch/pytorch`, etc.

 **Note:** Container-magic generates a Justfile that contains the build and run logic.
-If you have `just` installed, you can also use `just build`, `just run`, `just shell`, and any custom commands you've defined.
+If you have `just` installed, you can also use `just build`, `just run`, and any custom commands you've defined.

 ## Development vs Production